This Week in Children’s Virtual RE at Northlake…

-Join us Sunday for our 9:30 class as we begin to explore the theme of Imagination.
-Our focus this week will be on Rev. Dr. Martin Luther King, his legacy, and our place in the work for justice.
-We will have a chalice lighting, Joys and Sorrows, story and discussion, and our song of the month.
+Join us Sunday for our 9:30 class as we begin with our theme of Becoming.
+We will focus on how we are becoming Stewards of the Earth, in celebration of Earth Day this coming week.
+We will have a chalice lighting, Joys and Sorrows, story and discussion, and a new song!
 We hope to see you there!

 Youth Group (grades 6-12th)

-This Sunday at noon, our Youth group will gather as we explore the theme of Imagination and reflect on what Rev. Dr. Martin Luther King’s work and legacy mean for us.
-We will have a chalice lighting, highs-lows check-in, and conversation and games.
+This Sunday at noon, our Youth group will begin our theme of Becoming with a focus on how we are becoming stewards of the Earth.
+We will have a chalice lighting, highs-lows and check-in!
 We hope you can join us!

 We strive to be a deeply connected and supportive religious education community that teaches the values of our religion and helps our children and youth find their own spiritual identity within an environment where they feel safe, accepted, respected and happy.
 Unitarian Universalist religious education is a process which celebrates our religious identity and forms a foundation for a lifelong search for truth and meaning.
 In our program we endeavor to:

 • Instill a belief in the sacredness and interconnectedness of all life.

 • Encourage participation in celebrations and rituals that mark life’s passages.